YaoYinYing/PaddleHelix/apps/protein_folding/helixfold3/README.md

 # downgrade pip
 pip install --upgrade 'pip<24'

-# edit configuration file at `/helixfold/config/helixfold.yaml` to set your databases and binaries correctly
+# edit configuration file at `./helixfold/config/helixfold.yaml` to set your databases and binaries correctly.

 # install HF3 as a python library
 pip install .  --no-cache-dir